 If you’re looking to bridge the gap between amateur and professional, the Zoom H1n is a reliable recorder that does it all for a reasonable price.

 What you should know before getting a voice recorder

 Depending on what context you plan to use the recorder in will dictate what kind of recorder you should get.
 For instance, if you just need something to functionally record audio, say for class notes, a smartphone application may be enough to get the job done.
-However, if you’re a journalist, you may want something more professional (e.g. the Sony ICD-UX560).
+However, if you’re a journalist, you may want something more professional (e.g., the Sony ICD-UX570).

 Additionally, if you intend to record outside or in an unpredictable environment, you may want something with a higher sensitivity so sporadic, loud noises don’t destroy a part of the recording.
-That’s where you may need to look into the more expensive end of the cheap voice recorder spectrum.
-Regardless, of your use-case, we hope there’s something on this list that suits your needs.
+That’s where you may need to look into the more expensive end of the cheap digital voice recorder spectrum.
+Regardless, of your use case, we hope there’s something on this list that suits your needs.

-Although we’d like to think that 24-bit audio is markedly better than 16-bit audio, from a listening standpoint, the bit-depth increase doesn’t matter.
+Bit depth refers to the number of binary digits (bits) encasing data within an audio signal, and the more bits, the more accurately that signal is recorded.
+Although we’d like to think that 24-bit audio is markedly better than 16-bit audio, from a listening standpoint, the bit depth increase doesn’t matter.
 The fact of the matter is that our ears can hardly discern the difference, if at all.
-Increasing bit-depth does, however, afford greater flexibility when editing your audio files.
-What’s more, it minimizes quantization noise, which manifests as a quiet hiss in recordings.
-Even if such noise presents itself in your recordings, it can easily be nullified in post-processing.

 If you're going to do heavy editing on your audio tracks, greater bit-depth may be beneficial.
 Regarding sound quality, anything greater than 16-bit is unnecessary.